 If you love camping and nature, the National Park San Teresa is the place for you to go: three thousand hectares next to the sea and one of the most well-preserved and beautiful colonial fortresses in the country (built in the mid-18th century).
 The beaches are situated two kilometres inland – where you can rent a cabin, go to a hostel or to the camping site.

 Entering the National Park is free for any one-day visitor who comes to enjoy the beaches and have an “asado” at one of their public barbecues.
 However, if you want to spend the night you must register at the reception and pay the corresponding price.
 La Fortaleza opens from 10am to 7pm during the high season and from 10am to 5pm during the low season.
 The entrance fee is 40 Uruguayan pesos (one dollar and a half) per person.

 Discover the amazing colonial fortresses of Santa Teresa / Picture : Carina Fossati

 Rocha Department, Ruta 9 km 298

-The seaside resort was created in the 30’s and it kept its fishing village profile until not so long ago, when it was discovered by the tourism industry and converted into one of the favourite summer destinations for young Uruguayans during the high season.
+This seaside resort was created in the 1930s and until recently had been known for being a fishing village, however, when it was discovered by the tourism industry it transformed into one of the favourite summer destinations for young Uruguayans during the high season.
 However, during the winter only 800 people live there (according to the 2011 census); that’s why this place keeps its authenticity.
-There are three beaches in its 10 kilometers of coast – and they definitely are some of the best beaches in Uruguay: the Los Pescadores beach, in the center.
-This is the most familiar, characterised by its colourful and home-made fishing boats coming near the beach to offer the fishes of the day to the tourist.
+There are three beaches in its 10 kilometers of coast – and they are definitely some of Uruguay’s best beaches, such as the Los Pescadores beach, in the center.
+This is the most familiar, characterised by its colourful and hand-made fishing boats approaching sure in order to offer the fish of the day to the tourists.
 The two other beaches are the Playa de la Viuda at the southwest and the Rivero beach, at the northeast.

 In the Los Pescadores Beach you will find traditional and colourful fishing boats / Picture: Carina Fossati